thomaswmorris/weathergen/README.rst

     pip install weathergen

 In Python, import the package and pass a site and an array of times to the ```generate``` function.
-To simulate weather for Princeton, New Jersey between June 1st and September 1st at a resolution of a minute, for example, we would write
+For example, to simulate weather for Princeton, New Jersey between June 1st and September 1st at a resolution of a minute we would write

 .. code-block:: python